Marin Leovac: Early career

 Leovac began his career in July 1997 in Austria with Sportunion Aschbach and signed in March 2001 with USV Oed/Zeillern.
 After only one year left USV Oed/Zeillern and signed in August 2002 a contract with Austria Wien.

 Club career

 Austria Wien

-Leovac spent three seasons playing for the Austria Wien II, before making debut for the first team in 2009–10 season.
+Leovac spent three seasons playing for the Austria Wien II, before making his debut for the first team in 2009–10 season.

 He made his debut for Austria Wien in Europa League match against SV Werder Bremen, playing 90 minutes in eventual 2–0 loss.
 In his first season with Austria he made 8 Bundesliga appearances.

 Leovac playing for Austria Wien in 2013.

 In 2013–2014 he helped Austria Wien reach UEFA Champions League group stage, when he netted the opening goal in 0–2 win over Croatian champions Dinamo Zagreb in Champions League Play-off match played in Zagreb.
 He made four appearances in 2013–2014 Champions League Group G.